fanfury-sports/.github/profile/README.md

 ## Daily Fantasy Sports | eSports | Athlete & Sports Derivatives | Blockchain Sports Infrastructure

-* 🧬 🏆 As the centrepiece of the FURY Network, GRID (a.k.a.
+* 🧬 🏆 As the centrepiece of the Gridiron Network, GRID (a.k.a.
 GRIDhub) will be the first dedicated sports and gaming hub connecting to the main Cosmos Hub 🏆 🏟️ 🧬 🎰
+* Gridiron aims to establish a technology foundation to facilitate the construction of the next-generation sports distributed applications.
+* By incorporating a comprehensive service infrastructure and an enhanced IBC protocol into the Tendermint & Cosmos stack, Gridiron enables service interoperability as well as token transfers across an internet of blockchains.